 Brick flooring is almost always more than just a series of red rectangles.
 In fact, brick comes in such a wide variety of colors, shapes, and patterns that it can often be difficult to imagine how a brick floor might look in your home.
 Therefore, the best way to understand how this versatile flooring material can work is to look at a range of brick styles and patterns installed in a variety of rooms.
 In most cases, the dramatic effect of brick flooring speaks for itself.Continue to 2 of 9 below.

 Brick Pavers and Hardwood Planks

-One of the great things about brick flooring is that is has many of the same rustic, natural characteristics of real stone, without a lot of the drawbacks.
+One of the great things about brick flooring is that it has many of the same rustic, natural characteristics of real stone, without a lot of the drawbacks.
 This allows it to be successfully used in a variety of primitive and cabin style decorative flooring patterns.
 Some specially treated brick materials can even be made to order with an aged, weathered look that will give the floor a sense of personality and history.

-In this picture we see a brick floor paired with heart-pine cross beam planks.
+In this picture, we see a brick floor paired with heart-pine cross beam planks.
 The bricks are a "salvaged" style that mimics reclaimed brick from old buildings.
 Laid in a basic herringbone pattern, or bond, each brick section forms a square of infill within a grid of wood.Continue to 3 of 9 below.

 03 of 09